List of visual novel engines

 This is a list of visual novel engines.

+Artemis

+Artemis, also known as Artemis Engine, is a cross-platform, but closed-source visual novel engine that can work on Windows, IOS, Android, PlayStation 4, and Nintendo Switch.
+Its scripting uses Lua scripts and has a file structure similar to KiriKiri.

 Digital Novel Markup Language

 Digital Novel Markup Language (DNML) is one of the first scripting language game engines for creating visual novels, also known as interactive fiction games.
 DNML was developed using C++ by a Japanese programmer known by their Internet name, Karin.
 The initial release was in 1998.
 The programming structure is similar to HTML, which made it easy to produce dōjin games.
-DNML was succeeded by software like NScripter, KiriKiri and Ren'Py.
+DNML was succeeded by software like KiriKiri, NScripter, and Ren'Py.

 There have been various attempts to create a more modern DNML interpreter.
 However the only known successful project is DNML Midori, a full reimplantation of DNML that has several features of its own.
 While it is free to use, it is not open source.
 As of 2021, it was last updated in 2019 and development seems to be concluded.